NISYSLAB/Emory-BMI-GSoC/README.md

 ***
 **[1] Development of an Open-Source EEG Foundation Model**

-**Mentor:** Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi, PhD
+**Mentor(s):** Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi, PhD

+**Overview:**
-**Overview:** A foundation model refers to a large-scale model that is pre-trained on extensive, often unlabeled data, capturing a broad understanding of that data.
+* A foundation model refers to a large-scale model that is pre-trained on extensive, often unlabeled data, capturing a broad understanding of that data.
 Recent studies have indicated that foundation models could potentially offer enhanced robustness and versatility in the analysis of complex patterns within Electroencephalography (EEG) data.
 This is particularly relevant in scenarios where EEG data for specific downstream tasks is limited in quantity.
 This project aims to create an open-source foundation model for EEG data analysis.
 It will involve developing algorithms for EEG signal processing, automatic feature extraction, and implementing deep learning-based algorithms for pre-training a foundation model on publicly available EEG datasets.

 **Current Status:** New project.

 **Expected Outcomes:**
 * Literature Review: Research and review existing open-source foundation models for medical data, specifically EEG data.
 Identify the current limitations and challenges in this field.